phoebe-project/phoebe2-docs/api/phoebe.geomspace.md

 dtype : dtype
 The type of the output array.
-If `dtype` is not given, infer the data type from the other input arguments.
+If `dtype` is not given, infer the data type from the other input arguments. axis : int, optional
+The axis in the result to store the samples.
+Relevant only if start or stop are array-like.
+By default (0), the samples will be along a new axis inserted at the beginning.
+Use -1 to get an axis at the end.

+.. versionadded:: 1.16.0

 Returns
 -------